 You must enroll in the SSV program every year using your KIDSNET login (if you are a current user) or your SSV login (if you do not yet have access to KIDSNET).
 If you see children younger than 19 years old and enroll with your SSV login, you will receive a user agreement to participate in KIDSNET.
 As part of the enrollment process, all users in the office must sign confidentiality and user agreements.

 KIDSNET staff will provide you with a user ID and password as well as training on how to access and navigate the web-based system to search for patients, view your patients’ immunization histories, blood lead tests, and other results, and run reports.

 Each practice must assign an Office Administrator who is responsible for:

-KIDSNET will work with your office to collect all demographic and immunization histories from all patients in the practice born on or after January 1, 1997.
+KIDSNET will work with your office to collect all demographic and immunization histories for patients in the practice under the age of 19.
 KIDSNET will also work with you to establish an ongoing process to submit data.
 There are two ways to submit current immunization data for vaccines given to all patients younger than age 19:

 KIDSNET is a web-based application that allows providers to generate reports of patients in the practice at any time.
-(Login) There are currently seven reports available in KIDSNET.
+There are ten reports available in KIDSNET.
 The following reports allow registered users to search by specific age group or date range.

 Children Due Now or Due Soon for Shot #2: This report lists children who have had a dose of influenza vaccine and need a second dose of vaccine this flu season.